Anilkumarsunkesula/vsts/sudheer/itro-ansible.md

 **Step 5.** A Virtual Cloud Network will be created and the name that was given will appear as the name of the VCN on the OCI Console.

-## Create Public/Private SSH Keypair to Login to the Compute Instance
+## Create Public and Private SSH Keypair to Login to the Compute Instance

 In this section we will create a public/private SSH key pair.
 These keys will be used to launch a Compute instance and connect to it.